neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-7/index.rst

 7.4.4 Software for Signal Processing
 --------------------------------------

-The software allows for the filtering of unnecessary noise, data analysis, and visualization.
-Advanced analysis might include frequency analysis (such as power spectral density), amplitude measurement, or muscle fatigue assessment.

-We have our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite for signal visualisation.
+We offer our own **open source** :ref:`Chords <upsidedownlabs_software_home>` software suite, featuring tools for signal visualization, data recording (with easy save and download options), time-based plotting, and a host of other benefits—such as analyzing signal frequencies and bandpower.

 7.5 Applications of sEMG
 =============================